matthewBeckwith/wp-tdk/README.md

 # Wordpress Theme Development Kit

-This is a Python CLI Tool to create all the files and defaults for a Wordpress Theme
+Wisk is a CLI Tool to build all the boilerplate files for a Custom Wordpress Theme.
+Just navigate to your themes folder in your terminal and use 'wsk' to generate the files.
+There are options for with or without bootstrap, sass, and classic or block templating.
+By default, bootstrap, sass, and classic mode are True.